sjjsy/neronet/README.md

-Neronet is going to be a framework designed to facilitate the specification, submission, monitoring, control, analysis and management of many different computational experiments.
-It is designed to work in collaboration with computing cluster resource managers and job schedulers such as [Slurm](https://computing.llnl.gov/linux/slurm/).
+Neronet is going to be a framework designed to facilitate the specification, submission, monitoring, control, analysis and management of many different computational experiments in collaboration with computing cluster resource managers and job schedulers such as [Slurm](https://computing.llnl.gov/linux/slurm/).

 Neronet is a software development project undertaken by Team 11 of the Aalto University course CSE-­C2610 Software Project of semestern 2015-16 for Pyry Takala from the
 [Aalto deep learning research group](http://research.ics.aalto.fi/bayes/).
+The project was started in October 19th 2015 and will be finished by April 11th 2016.
+The project is conducted in seven sprints and Scrum is employed.

 This project is under the [MIT License](./LICENSE).